 On-mountain dining is surprisingly accessible to those without skis.
-On Blackcomb Mountain, there's Christine's, offering classic dishes such as a tender osso bucco, or a showy salad with roasted asparagus with candied pecans.
+On Blackcomb Mountain, there's Christine's, offering classic dishes such as roasted red pepper bisque, a Mediterranean tagine, or a showy salad with roasted asparagus with savory almonds.
 The place is also a hot spot for weekend brunch.
 Once only accessible to skiers, now you can get here via the gondola from Whistler.
 Because of this, most patrons tend to be decked out in full snow gear.
 Christine's is open in summer.

-Rendezvous Lodge, Blackcomb Mountain, Whistler Village, British Columbia, V0N 1B4, Canada
+Rendezvous Lodge, Blackcomb Mountain, Whistler, British Columbia, V0N 1B4, Canada

 Oct 20, 2014

 My spouse and I dined at Christine’s for lunch on a Thursday afternoon in early August 2014.
 We did not have a reservation (which the restaurant accepts by telephone only), but the hostess granted our request for seating on the outdoor patio.
 Because of its location at the top of the Sun Coaster Express in the Rendezvous Lodge (also near the Peak 2 Peak Gondola between Blackcomb and Whistler), the restaurant hours depend on the operating hours of